quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Computing the RTT estimate

-Round trip time (RTT) is calculated when an ACK frame arrives by computing the difference between the current time and the time the largest acked packet was sent.
+Round-trip time (RTT) is calculated when an ACK frame arrives by computing the difference between the current time and the time the largest acked packet was sent.
 An RTT sample MUST NOT be taken for a packet that is not newly acknowledged or not ack-eliciting.